Scandal (TV series): Season 5

 Olivia and Fitz now embrace being a couple, going public with their relationship, thus leading to Olivia taking on many more of the first lady–established roles in the White House.
 She continues managing Olivia Pope & Associates, which Marcus Walker (Cornelius Smith Jr.) becomes a part of, even using it to spin her image once the world looks down on her due to her new relationship with the President.
 However, by the midpoint of the season she feels too suffocated in this new life, and so she leaves Fitz, the White House, and secretly has an abortion.
-Olivia returns to her old life, dealing with the aftermath of her and Fitz's break up, and Rowan gets out of jail and reclaims Jake as his lapdog, while Fitz starts sleeping around and is put in his place by Abby.
+Olivia returns to her old life, dealing with the aftermath of her and Fitz's breakup, and Rowan gets out of jail and reclaims Jake as his lapdog, while Fitz starts sleeping around and is put in his place by Abby.
 Meanwhile, Cyrus and Mellie are forced to move on with their lives now that Fitz has kicked them out, Cyrus struggling to figure out what he wishes to do next, and Mellie running for and being elected as a senator, being her next step in making a run for the presidency, which is the main focal point of the second half of the season.

 Mellie makes a run for the presidency and takes Olivia on as her campaign manager, having to go against the likes of current vice president Susan Ross (Artemis Pebdani), Hollis Doyle (Gregg Henry), and Pennsylvania governor Francisco Vargas (Ricardo Chavira), the latter of which has his campaign managed by Cyrus.
 David and Elizabeth push for Susan's presidential run, and David begins to fall for her while also entering into a sexual relationship with Liz, ending in heartbreak for two of the three parties involved.
 Quinn and Charlie begin seeing each other, and Cyrus also has marital problems with Michael (Matthew Del Negro).
 Jake marries Vanessa Moss (Joelle Carter) as per Rowan's arrangement, and also kills her father, also upon Rowan's request.
 Olivia brutally murders former vice president Nichols when he starts to recover from his paralysis and threatens to expose a great number of secrets, Fitz learns of her secret abortion, and the season concludes with Mellie and Frankie named as the respective Republican and Democratic nominees, with Jake and Cyrus selected as their respective VPs.